ankaAR/bestiario5e/_creatures/kuo-toa-archpriest.md

 ***Sunlight Sensitivity.*** While in sunlight, the kuo-toa has disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.

-***Spellcasting.*** The kuo-toa is a 10th-level spellcaster.
+***Lanzamiento de conjuros.*** The kuo-toa is a 10th-level spellcaster.
 Its spellcasting ability is Wisdom (spell save DC 14, +6 to hit with spell attacks).
 The kuo-toa has the following cleric spells prepared:

-* Cantrips (at will): guidance, sacred flame, thaumaturgy
+* Trucos (a voluntad): guidance, sacred flame, thaumaturgy

 * 1st level (4 slots): detect magic, sanctuary, shield of faith